Caleb Lack, Ph.D.

 In addition to courses on his clinical and research specialties in the anxiety disorders and evidence-based psychological practice, Dr. Lack also teaches undergraduate and graduate courses on critical thinking, science, and pseudoscience.
-He writes the Great Plains Skeptic column on the Skeptic Ink Network, the Separating Truths and Myths column for the Center for Inquiry, as well as presenting about skepticism and critical thinking frequently.
-Currently, he is the Director of the Secular Therapy Project, which aims to bring together non-religious persons seeking mental health treatment with secular, evidence-based providers.
+He has written two popular blogs (the Great Plains Skeptic column on the Skeptic Ink Network and the Separating Truths and Myths column for the Center for Inquiry), as well as presenting about skepticism and critical thinking frequently.
+From 2016-2020 he was the Director of the Secular Therapy Project, which aims to bring together non-religious persons seeking mental health treatment with secular, evidence-based providers.
 Dr. Lack is also the founding advisor of the Skeptics@UCO, a campus group dedicated to the application and promotion of reason and scientific skepticism in all areas of life.

 Education and Certifications